trulander/BombermanOnline/services/game-service/docs/en/setup.md

     A complete list of variables and their default values can be found in `app/config.py`.

+    Secrets can also be managed in Infisical.
+The `.env-example` file can be imported into Infisical as a base configuration.
+For Docker startup, provide the `INFISICAL_*` variables and set `INFISICAL_PATH` for the service.

 ## Database Migrations

 Before the first launch of the application or after changes to the database models, you need to apply Alembic migrations.